 - Ovulation induction, which uses medications to help your body to ovulate, or release an egg, to be fertilized

-- Superovulation, which allows you to release more than one egg during your cycle to increase the chances of fertilization
+- Superovulation, which allows you to release more than one egg during your cycle to increase the chance of conception

-- Intrauterine insemination (IUI), which involves placing a male's sperm directly in a woman's uterus to increase the chances of fertilization
+- Intrauterine insemination (IUI), which involves placing sperm directly in a woman's uterus to increase the chance of conception

 - In vitro fertilization (IVF), also called assisted reproductive technology or ART, which involves:

 Are you considering having a baby, but now isn't the right time?
-Freezing eggs, sperm and embryos (an early stage of development of an unborn baby) allow you to save reproductive tissue so it's available when you're ready.
+Freezing eggs, embryos and sperm—also called fertility preservation—allows you to save reproductive tissue so it's available when you're ready.

 Just like every person is unique, every journey to parenthood is special, too.
 At Cedars-Sinai, we focus on making that experience available to all individuals, circumstances and needs.

 Some individuals and couples, including same-sex couples, need the help of a donor to conceive a child.
 Others simply want to take certain steps to increase their chances of a future pregnancy.
-Third-party reproduction offers a variety of options:
+Third-party reproduction can involve:

-- Gestational carriers carry a child in their uterus using the egg and sperm of a couple, donors or individual and a donor.
+- Gestational carriers, who carry a child in their uterus using the egg and sperm of a couple, donors or individual and a donor.

-- Donor eggs allow gestational carriers or women who are unable to use their own eggs to carry a child in their uterus.
+- Donor eggs, which allow gestational carriers or women who are unable to use their own eggs to carry a child in their uterus.

-- Donor sperm offers a solution for men who are unable to use their own sperm or for a woman or surrogate to use.
+- Donor sperm, which offers a solution for men who are unable to use their own sperm or for a woman or surrogate to use.

 Our Fertility Treatments: What to Expect